ChennadeBrown/Project1-558/README.md

     ## 1 Mexico       1429834.
 1117048.
 1272350.
 1998368.
     ## 2 South Africa 1124908.
 872416.
 912477  1147496.

-The following code creates a new variable (NewRatio = TotalDeaths/Total Confirmed) that represents the ratio of total deaths to total confirmed cases and appends to the Resp2Df which is based on total cases for Countries that is updated daily.
+The following code creates a new variable (Ratio = TotalDeaths/TotalConfirmed) that represents the ratio of total deaths to total confirmed cases and appends to the Resp2Df which is based on total cases for Countries that is updated daily.
+The ratio of deaths to total confirmed cases is low meaning most people recover from Covid19.

 ``` r
 resp2Df <- resp2Df %>% mutate(Ratio = TotalDeaths/TotalConfirmed)